Banging Toolbox

 Acacia

-Acacia sapwood is light and takes on a more amber hue, while its heartwood is mainly reddish-brown whose tint does not fade with time.
-Acacia, since it accepts stains well, requires at least a top-coat finish for maximum visual appeal.
+Acacia sapwood is light and takes on a more amber hue, while the heartwood has a reddish-brown tint the color does not fade with time.

 Teak

-Teak has a slightly uneven texture and a low to moderate natural luster.
 Raw teak has a slightly oily feel due to the high amount of natural oils present in Teak.
-The consistency of Teak wood makes it feel almost like leather.
+The consistency of Teak wood makes the surface feel almost like leather.

-Teak has mostly single, straight grain patterns which can be interlocked with a few variations.
-The more subtle shades and hues of Teak give it a very regal appearance, sporting colors closer to a honey brown and tawny gold.
+The more subtle shades and hues of Teak give a regal appearance, sporting colors closer to a honey brown and tawny gold.

 Which looks better?